Lane Thomas Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.8 K/9, which ranks 14th in the league.
+- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.

-- The Royals have the 29th-ranked team ERA among all MLB pitching staffs (5.14).
+- The Royals' 5.28 team ERA ranks 29th among all MLB pitching staffs.

-- Royals pitchers combine to rank 21st in baseball in home runs given up (62 total, 1.2 per game).
+- Royals pitchers combine to rank 21st in baseball in home runs surrendered (64 total, 1.2 per game).

-- In his most recent outing on Saturday against the Chicago White Sox, the right-hander tossed five innings, giving up four earned runs while surrendering four hits.
+- In his most recent time out on Monday against the Detroit Tigers, the right-hander tossed 3 2/3 innings, giving up five earned runs while surrendering seven hits.

+- In 10 games this season, the 26-year-old has amassed a 7.48 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .303 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.